Richard Johnson (chaplain)

 Richard Johnson (c.
-1755 - 13 March 1827) was the first Christian cleric in Australia.
+1755 - 13 March 1827) was an English clergyman who was the first Christian cleric in Australia.

 Early life

 Johnson was born c.
 1755, in Welton, East Riding of Yorkshire, to John and Mary Johnson.
 He was educated at Hull Grammar School under Joseph Milner.
 In 1780 he entered Magdalene College, Cambridge as a sizar and graduated in 1784.
 His first post was as curate of Boldre, where William Gilpin was vicar.
 After about a year in Boldre, Johnson moved to London to work as assistant to Henry Foster, an itinerant evangelical preacher.

 Life in New South Wales

 Johnson was appointed chaplain of the prison colony at New South Wales in 1786.
 This appointment was due, in large part, to the influence of the Eclectic Society and two notable men, John Newton and William Wilberforce, who were keen for a committed evangelical Christian to take the role of chaplain in the colony.

+At the time, it was thought preferable for a missionary or clergyman to marry before travelling to a new country and so Johnson married Mary Burton, an Anglican but later described by Johnson as "about half a Baptist and half a Methodist".
+It is thought the marriage was arranged or encouraged by John Newton.
 Johnson and his wife Mary sailed with the First Fleet and arrived in Australia in 1788.
+This means that Mary Johnson was the first free woman to land in New South Wales on the First Fleet.

 In addition to guiding the spiritual life of convicts, soldiers and settlers in the new colony, Johnson was charged with providing education to the convicts.
 At the first Christian service held at Sydney Cove on Sunday, 3 February 1788, Johnson took as his text Psalm 116:12-13: